Christmas in Nepal – Celebration 2024/2025

 Christmas in Nepal

-Christmas in Nepal is celebrated in Nepali ways.
-People celebrated by visiting the church, giving feasts, and exchanging gifts.
-For a few years, people have also been feeding homeless people on the occasion of Christmas.
-In Nepal Christmas falls on December 25th.
-Every year people attend music shows, concerts, and Christmas programs Christmas.
+Christmas in Nepal is celebrated in Nepali ways—people celebrate by visiting the church, giving feasts, and exchanging gifts.
+People have also fed homeless people on Christmas for a few years.
+In Nepal, Christmas falls on December 25.
+Every year, people attend music shows, concerts, and Christmas programs.
 Attending and hosting parties are also done during this festival.

 How is Christmas celebrated in Nepal?